 Challenges

-The project is directly related to a client (voir un autre terme)(HUG) represented by Mr. Ehrler, therefore bringing a lot of challenges on the client – developer relation such as:
+Because the project is directly related to an external entity (HUG) represented by Mr. Ehrler, a lot of client - developer communication challenges appeared, such as:

 Understanding the exact needs of the client, communicating on a regular basis to check the project’s progress.